-The Lead Safeguarding Governor and Headteacher will also:
+The Headteacher will:

 - consider the safeguarding arrangements of the child or young person to ensure they are not in contact with the alleged abuser - contact the parents or carers of the child/young person if advised to do so by the LADO - consider the rights of the staff member for a fair and equal process of investigation and provide support - ensure that the appropriate disciplinary procedure is followed, including whether suspending a member of staff from work until the outcome of any investigation is deemed necessary - act on any decision made in any Section 47 strategy meeting - inform the DBS where a member of staff has been disciplined or dismissed as a result of the allegations or would have been had they not resigned.
-The ensure that a clear comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personal file of the accused and a copy provided to the person concerned.
+The DBS will consider whether to bar the person.
+Referrals must be made as soon as possible after the resignation or removal of the individual ensure that a clear comprehensive summary of the allegation, details of how the allegation was followed up and resolved, and a note of any action taken and decisions reached, is kept on the confidential personal file of the accused and a copy provided to the person concerned.